 Then a blog is something you should definitely consider.

-And don’t think just because you paid thousands of dollars or worst thousands of UK pounds (real money!!
-Sorry my US friends) to have a website built that you’re going to get people flocking to your site.
+But … don’t think just because you’ve paid thousands of dollars or thousands of UK pounds to have a website built that you’re going to get people flocking to your site.

-In fact, I’m going to dare say that most designers have no clue whatsoever about search engine optimisation or how to get traffic to a site.
+In fact, I’m going to dare say that too many designers have no clue whatsoever about search engine optimisation or how to get traffic to a site.

-One more benefit (though there are many more) before I “bust” some myths … Bloggers establish credibility much faster than static website owners because blogs by their very nature build a stronger and more vibrant knowledge base and community.
+One more benefit (though there are many more) before I “bust” some myths … Bloggers establish credibility with their audience much faster than static website owners because blogs, by their very nature, build a stronger and more vibrant knowledge-base and community.

-Sure you can do this by adding articles to your static site but it comes down to cost again and in my view, “findability”.
-Finding articles on a blog is usually much easier than navigating your way through a static website because of the additional navigation features such as post categories and date archives found in any decent blog software.
+Sure you can do this by adding articles to your static site but it comes down to cost again, and in my view, “findability”.
+Finding articles on a blog is usually much easier than navigating your way through a static website because of the additional navigation features such as post categories, search feature and date archives found in any decent blog software.

 Publishing New Content On Your Blog

-I have had one of my clients blogs indexed within 36 hours and all she did was post about 10 blog articles which were mainly snippets from her book.
-The crazy thing was that the posts were not even properly optimized but, her blog got the attention of the search engines.
+One of my client’s sites was indexed within 36 hours and all she did was post about 10 blog articles which were mainly snippets from her book.
+The crazy thing was that the posts were not even properly optimized and had zero keywords but, her blog got the attention of the search engines.
 Don’t get me wrong, that’s not enough to get a consistent flow of traffic, but it’s a good start!